ilyvion/colony-manager-redux/README.md

 -   Smashicons: top hat icon used in mod preview and mod icon graphics ([BY-NC](https://www.flaticon.com/authors/smashicons))
 -   [jeonggihun](https://steamcommunity.com/id/jeonggihun): new textures for the work benches and AI manager based on the [[JGH] Colony Manager retexture](https://steamcommunity.com/sharedfiles/filedetails/?id=2603340242) mod.
 Used with permission; license unknown.

+[^badpractice]: I think this is really bad practice, but I won't fault less experienced developers for not setting up a whole build and release workflow since it's a rather advanced DevOps topic.
+Still, you won't find me doing it because, again, I think it's really bad practice for a whole host of reasons.